Endless Dirac nodal lines in kagome-metal Ni3In2S2: Acknowledgements

-\paragraph*{Acknowledgements} This research at Oak Ridge National Laboratory (ORNL) was sponsored by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, Materials Sciences and Engineering Division (ARPES experiment crystal growth, and physical properties measurements).
-T. Z. and S. M. acknowledge the supports from JSPS KAKENHI Grant Nos.
-JP18H03678 and JP20H04633, Tokodai Institute for Element Strategy (TIES) funded by MEXT Elements Strategy Initiative to Form Core Research Center.
-T. Z. also acknowledge the support by Japan Society for the Promotion of Science (JSPS), KAKENHI Grant No. 21K13865.
+This research at Oak Ridge National Laboratory (ORNL) was sponsored by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, Materials Sciences and Engineering Division (ARPES experiment crystal growth, and physical properties measurements).
+T. Z. and S. M. acknowledge the supports from Tokodai Institute for Element Strategy (TIES) funded by MEXT Elements Strategy Initiative to Form Core Research Center Grants Nos.
+JPMXP0112101001, JP18J23289, JP18H03678, and JP22H00108.
+T. Z. also acknowledge the support by Japan Society for the Promotion of Science (JSPS), kAkENHI Grant No. 21k13865.
 ARPES measurements used resources at 21-ID-1 beamlines of the National Synchrotron Light Source II, a US Department of Energy Office of Science User Facility operated for the DOE Office of Science by Brookhaven National Laboratory under contract no. DE-SC0012704.